ifu97224/grocery_recommender/README.md

 #### Libraries required to run the code

-The code has been written with Python 3, all required libraries are contained within the requirements.txt file
+The code has been written with Python 3 utilizing the Amazon Sagemaker framework for model training.
+All required libraries are contained within the requirements.txt file

+#### How to run the code:

+Each of the modules within the code should be run according to the DAG shown below: